anithapk/nn-compression/README.md

 ## Prunning VGG19
   VGG19 is one the top-performing models in the ImageNet challenge for classification.
 As it has the maximum number of parameters (~548MB), I tested the performace of pruning based compression on this to better understand the challenges and limitations.
 I used the 50K validation images from the ILSVRC-2014 with 50 images per class for the 1000 output categories.
 The images were minimally pre-processed in openCV (mean subtract and random crops of 224x224) and split into train, valid and test batches.

   The network was iteratively pruned at various step-sizes of the pruning threshold: (increments of 0.1 and 0.2, with and without fine-tuning).

+### Take-aways:
+1. Pruning a larger network is a slow process (>36 hours)
+2. Reduction factor is heavily dependent on the smoothness of pruning process
+3. Overall 5X reduction, 2.5-4.5X reduction for convolution and upto ~18X reduction for fully connected layers
+4. Can be improved with reduction in the step-size of the threshold and more fine-tuning
+5. The pruned weights still occupy one-third memory needed by the base weights

+This leads us to the next and further improvements section.